Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: Introduction

 As an immediate consequence, we have the conductor formula with \emph{multiple} isolated singularities},

-Milnor and Orlik computed the value of $\mu_{f,p}$ explicitly in \cite{MO} for the case of a $f$ a weighted homogeneous polynomial.
-In this paper we develop a quadratic refinement for this formula {in the setting of algebraic geometry}.
-By \textit{a quadratic refinement} we mean an identity of quadratic forms over a common base field, instead of an identity of integers, from which the corresponding identity on integers follows over the complex numbers and other relevant fields.
-These quadratic {refined invariants} arise when considering motivic analogues for the relevant concepts in algebraic geometry.
-Our first main result is a formula for the motivic Euler characteristics of the motivic nearby cycles functor \ref{introthm}.
-Combined with the conductor formula of \cite{Le20b} for projective hypersurfaces, we obtain a 'local' conductor formula for a scheme with several singularities \ref{introformula}.
-We elaborate in the rest of this introduction.
+In \cite{MO} Milnor and Orlik compute the value of $\mu_{f,p}$ explicitly for the case of $f$ being a weighted homogeneous polynomial.

-First, the concepts considered above around the Milnor fibre in the complex setting can all be developed in the setting of algebraic geometry and \'etale cohomology.
-Let $f: X \to B$ be a flat family of schemes.
-We assume that we have a distinguished {closed} point $\sigma \hookrightarrow B$, with complement $\eta = B \setminus \sigma \hookrightarrow B$, allowing us to talk about a generic fibre $X_\eta \to \eta$, which we assume to be smooth, and a special fibre $X_\sigma$, which may have singular points.
-The definition of the Milnor number in terms of the Jacobian ring carries naturally to this case, the Euler characteristics can be defined also using l-adic \'etale cohomology, and the sheaf structure of the cohomology of the Milnor fibre can be realised through the formalism of the nearby cycles functor
+These concepts around the Milnor fibre in the complex setting can all be developed in the world of algebraic geometry and \'etale cohomology.
+Let $f: X \to S$ be a flat family of schemes.
+We assume that we have a distinguished {closed} point $\sigma \in S$, with complement $\eta = S \setminus \sigma \hookrightarrow S$; so that the fibre of $f$ over $\eta$ is a smooth generic fibre $X_\eta $; and the fibre over $\sigma$ is the special fibre $X_\sigma$, which may be singular.
+The definition of the Milnor number in terms of the Jacobian ring carries naturally to this case, the Euler characteristics can be defined as well, using $l$-adic \'etale cohomology, and the cohomology of the Milnor fibre can be realised through the formalism of the nearby cycles functor